ParallelMaths/parallel/pages/7-35-summer-sums.md

 * S = 3
 * T = 2

-From the previous section, we know that a network can only be drawn with a single line if every node has an even number of connected lines... unless there are exactly two nodes with an odd number of lines.
+We know that a network can only be drawn with a single line if every node has an even number of connected lines... unless there are exactly two nodes with an odd number of lines.
 The two nodes with an odd number of lines must be the start and end nodes, because otherwise the lines come in pairs (in and then out).
 Please refer back to the previous section and the video if this does not make sense.

 There are several ways to draw the diagram starting at `R` without taking the pen off the paper or going over a line more than once.
 Here is one example of such a path: